Specialising in

 Mournful, doleful, plaintive.

-The church mode that correspones to the scale from F to F o the white keys of the piano; the order of intervals is: tone, tone, tone, semitone, tone, tone, semitone.
+The church mode that correspones to the scale from to o the white keys of the piano; the order of intervals is: tone, tone, tone, semitone, tone, tone, semitone.

 Powerful, mighty.